LeeKaiXuan/PSS_CookBook/docs/Collections/Lists.md

 !!!
 Failure "<span class="mdx-badge"><span class="mdx-badge__icon">[:material-tag-remove-outline:{.red}](../index.md#symbol 'PSSGen: Not support yet')</span><span class="mdx-badge__text">Not support yet</span></span>"
     PSSGen: Not support `bool`, `enum`, `float32`, `float64`, `chandle`, and `struct` as *element* for index operator `[]`.

-Used to access a specific *element* of a list by given *index*, which must be a positive integer.
+Used to access a specific *element* of a list by given *index*, which must be a non-negative integer.
 ```sv linenums="1"
 list<int> intList = {1, 2, 3};